-Centralized Purchasing shall provide efficient procedures for the purchase of goods, services, professional services, equipment and other personal property and services at the lowest possible cost commensurate with quality needed; to exercise positive financial control over purchases.
-Centralized procurement shall operate as a division of the Finance Department.
+Centralized Purchasing shall provide efficient procedures for the purchase of supplies, materials, equipment and other property and services, acquire supplies, materials, equipment and other property and services at the lowest possible cost commensurate with quality needed, exercise positive financial control over purchases, and ensure the quality of such purchases.
+Centralized Purchasing shall operate as a division of the Finance Department.